casangi/casadocs/docs/api/casashell.rst

 or ::

-   CASA <19>: run listobs.last
+   CASA <20>: run listobs.last

-Note that the .last file in generally not created until the task actually finished (successfully), so it is often best to manually create a save file beforehand using the ``saveinputs`` command if you are running a critical task that you strongly desire to have the inputs saved for.
+Note that the .last file is generally not created until the task actually finished (successfully), so it is often best to manually create a save file beforehand using the ``saveinputs`` or ``tput`` command if you are running a critical task that you strongly desire to have the inputs saved for.